itsnubix/react-native-video-controls/README.md

 # react-native-video-controls
 Controls for the React Native `<Video>` component at [react-native-video](https://github.com/react-native-community/react-native-video).
 For support with RN 0.38.x or lower use version 1.0.x.
+For support with RN 0.39 to RN 0.45 use version 1.5.0.

 ## Features
 This package contains a simple set of GUI controls that work with the [react-native-video](https://github.com/react-native-community/react-native-video) `<Video>` component.
 This includes a back button, volume bar, fullscreen toggle, play/pause toggle, seekbar, title, error handling and timer toggle that can switch between time remaining and current time when tapped.